Common startup metrics mistakes to avoid.

 The runway helps to give you a realistic status of your company.
 Don’t lower the burn in order to make the runway look good.

 Doing that will make it look like you have more runway months than you actually do but you’ll still end up running out of money the same day anyway.

-Growth rate (in percentage0 for two periods is calculated by subtracting money in month 1 (Revenue) from money in month 2 (Revenue) divided by money in month 1 (Revenue).
+Growth rate (in percentage) for two periods is calculated by subtracting revenue in month 1 from revenue in month 2 divided by revenue in month 1.

 The question here is, if your expenses are constant and your revenue growth continues, do you have enough cash to reach profitability?

 This is a yes or no answer.
 Reaching profitability is important because it makes it easier to attract investors.